The more alignment you have, the more autonomy you can grant. The one enables the other.

-ARTs are typically virtual organizations that have all the people needed to define and deliver value.
-This breaks down the traditional functional silos that may exist, as shown in Figure 2.
+As virtual organizations, ARTs have all the people needed to define, deliver, and operate the solution, eliminating the functional silos that may exist, as shown in Figure 2.

-In such a functional organization, developers work with developers, testers work with other testers, and architects and systems engineers work with each other.
-While there are reasons why organizations have evolved that way, value doesn’t flow easily, as it must cross all the silos.
-The daily involvement of managers and project managers is necessary to move the work across.
-As a result, progress is slow, and handoffs and delays rule.
+In a “functional” organization, developers work with developers; testers collaborate with other testers; architects and systems engineers work with each other, and operations work by themselves.
+Although there are reasons why organizations have evolved this way, the structure slows the flow of value, as it must cross all the silos.
+The daily involvement of managers is necessary to move the work across silos.
+As a result, progress is slow, and handoffs and delays rule the day.

-Together, this fully cross-functional organization—whether physical (direct organizational reporting) or virtual (line of reporting is unchanged)—has everyone and everything it needs to define and deliver value.
+Together, this fully cross-functional organization—whether physical (direct organizational reporting) or virtual (line of reporting is unchanged)—has everyone and everything it needs to define, deliver, and operate solutions.
 It is self-organizing and self-managing.
-This creates a far leaner organization; one where traditional daily task and project management is no longer required.
-Value flows more quickly, with a minimum of overhead.
+This creates a far leaner organization, where traditional daily task and project management is no longer required.
+Value flows more quickly with less overhead.